 SupplyCompass speaks to Gordon Renouf, the Co-Founder & CEO of Good On You, the world-leading source of trusted brand ratings, articles and expertise on ethical and sustainable fashion.
 Since 2015, they have built a database of thousands of fashion brands, all assessed against their robust rating system for their impact on people, the planet and animals.
 They are supported by some of the biggest names in the industry, including Emma Watson, the world-renowned British actor and ethical fashion pioneer.

-In Conversation With is SupplyCompass’ latest interview series, highlighting fashion and homeware brands from around the globe who are balancing people, profit and planet, and are leading the way when it comes to responsible business.
+In Conversation With is SupplyCompass’ interview series highlighting fashion businesses from around the globe who are balancing people, profit and planet, and are leading the way when it comes to responsible business.

 What prompted you to start Good On You?